 “All you need is love.”

 A beautiful sentiment, made into an equally beautiful Beatles song, it’s just what you want to hear in times like now.
 That everything can be overcome with love is positive, powerful and poignant.
+No wonder it’s become one of the common phrases.
 HOWEVER, love sadly doesn’t conquer all.
 You only have to look at the amount of celebrity breakups over the past few years (Channing and Jenna, we miss you so much * sobs *.)
 Sometimes, love just isn’t enough and people can you use the feeling of love as rose-coloured glasses for a long, long time.
 Truthfully, not all love is meant to last forever.

 In a relationship of any kind, you need more than just love.
 You need commitment, understanding, compromise and, most importantly, trust.
 It’s all well and good to love someone but if you can’t trust them, soon love won’t be enough.
 If you know your relationship doesn’t have any of those other ingredients and they hit you with a “it’s fine, all you need is love”, then maybe you need to start think about whether things will really work out after all…